MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

       :::image type="content" source="toolkit-v4/images/update-to-teams-v4.png" alt-text="Screenshot is an example of showing the update to Teams platform on the menu bar of manifest." lightbox="toolkit-v4/images/update-to-teams-v4.png":::

-You can also trigger **Teams: Update app manifest to Teams platform** from the command palette:
+You can also trigger **Teams: Update manifest to Teams platform** from the command palette:

 :::image type="content" source="toolkit-v4/images/pre-v4.png" alt-text="Screenshot is an example of showing the selection of Teams: update app manifest to Teams platform from the command palette.":::